-Similar to the CUP method, for transfers of intangible property, the CUT method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
+Similar to the CUP method, for transfers of intangible property the CUT method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
 Treas.
 Reg. § 1.482-4(c)(2)(ii).
 It has generally been difficult to identify external comparables, and APAs using the CUT method tend to rely on internal transactions between the taxpayer and unrelated parties.
-In 2005, six Covered Transactions utilized the CUT TPM.
+In 2007, nine Covered Transactions utilized the CUT TPM.

-The Cost Plus Method (tangibles only) and Resale Price Method were applied in 2005 in zero and five APAs, respectively.
+The Cost Plus Method (tangibles only) and Resale Price Method were each applied in 2007 in three or fewer APAs.
 See Treas.
 Reg. § 1.482-3(c), (d).

 The CPM is frequently applied in APAs.
-This is because reliable public data on comparable business activities of independent companies may be more readily available than potential CUP data, and comparability of resources employed, functions, risks, and other relevant considerations are more likely to exist than comparability of product.
+That is because reliable public data on comparable business activities of independent companies may be more readily available than potential CUP data, and comparability of resources employed, functions, risks, and other relevant considerations are more likely to exist than comparability of product.
 The CPM also tends to be less sensitive than other methods to differences in accounting practices between the tested party and comparable companies, e.g., classification of expenses as cost of goods sold or operating expenses.
 Treas.
-Reg. § 1.482-3(c)(3)(iii)(B), and -3(d)(3)(iii)(B).
-In addition, the degree of functional comparability required to obtain a reliable result under the CPM is generally less than required under the Resale Price or Cost Plus methods, because differences in functions performed often are reflected in operating expenses, and thus taxpayers performing different functions may have very different gross profit margins but earn similar levels of operating profit.
+Reg. § 1.482-3(c)(3)(iii)(B) and -3(d)(3)(iii)(B).
+In addition, the degree of functional comparability required to obtain a reliable result under the CPM is generally less than that required under the Resale Price or Cost Plus methods.
+Lesser functional comparability is required because differences in functions performed often are reflected in operating expenses, and thus taxpayers performing different functions may have very different gross profit margins but earn similar levels of operating profit.
 Treas.
 Reg. § 1.482-5(c)(2).

-Table 18 reflects more than 32 uses of the CPM (with varying PLIs) in Covered Transactions involving tangible or intangible property.
+Table 19 reflects 87 uses of the CPM (with varying PLIs) in Covered Transactions involving tangible or intangible property.
 In some APAs, the CPM was also used concurrently with other methods.

 The CPM has proven to be versatile in part because of the various PLIs that can be used in connection with the method.
 Reaching agreement on the appropriate PLI has been the subject of much discussion in many of the cases, and it depends heavily on the facts and circumstances.
-Some APAs have called for different PLIs to apply to different parts of the Covered Transactions or with one PLI used as a check against the primary PLI.
+Some APAs have called for different PLIs to apply to different parts of the Covered Transactions or applied a secondary PLI as a check against the primary PLI.

-The CPM was also used regularly with services as the Covered Transactions in APAs executed in 2005.
-There were at least 12 services Covered Transactions using the CPM method with various PLIs according to the specific facts of the taxpayers involved.
-Table 19 reflects the methods used to determine the arm's length results for APAs involving services transactions.
+The CPM was also used regularly with services as the Covered Transactions in APAs executed in 2007.
+There were at least 19 services Covered Transactions using the CPM method with various PLIs according to the specific facts of the taxpayers involved.
+Table 20 reflects the methods used to determine the arm's length results for APAs involving services transactions.

-In 2005, six APAs involving tangible or intangible property used the Residual Profit Split Method, Treas.
+In 2007, 11 APAs involving tangible or intangible property used the Residual Profit Split Method.
+Treas.
 Reg. § 1.482-6(c)(3).
-In residual profit split cases, routine contributions by the controlled parties are allocated routine market returns, and the residual income is allocated among the controlled taxpayers based upon the relative value of their contributions of non-routine intangible property to the relevant business activity.
+In residual profit split cases, routine contributions by the controlled parties are allocated routine market returns, and the residual income is allocated among the controlled taxpayers based upon the relative value of their contributions of nonroutine intangible property to the relevant business activity.

 Profit splits have also been used in a number of financial product APAs in which the primary income-producing functions are performed in more than one jurisdiction.

-Three or fewer financial product APAs executed in 2005 applied a profit split method.
+Critical Assumptions

-Critical Assumptions [§ 521(b)(2)(D)(v)]
+[§ 521(b)(2)(D)(v)]

-Critical Assumptions used in APAs executed in 2005 are described in Table 21 below:
+Critical Assumptions used in APAs executed in 2007 are described in Table 21 below: